riccardoratta/gome2-to-image/README.md

 python gome2-to-image.py data/20220105 -p NO2 --scale 15
 ```

-When combining multiple stripes, if there are overlapping pixel the average is used.
+When combining multiple stripes, if there are overlapping pixels the average is used.

 ### Error values